In 1982 hosting an American Idol predecessor,

 which includes this web site and

-goes out twice a month to thousands of Christians in
+that now goes out twice a month to thousands of Christians in

 the metro Atlanta area.
 Details here..http://www.atlantachristianweb.com/E-Blast%20newsletters.asp

-His company, Express Publications, also created
+focusing on area teams.
+His company, Express Publications,

 E-Blast newsletter program on the Braves goes out

-sports newspaper, The Georgia Tech Express, covering
+sports magazine, The Georgia Tech Express, covering

 The website for that is